INS Vishal: 2015–16

 Rear Admiral Surinder Ahuja, Assistant Controller of Carrier Project and head of the MoD-appointed study group, has been tasked with selecting the shipyard that will undertake the project.
 Indian public shipyards including Hindustan Shipyard Limited (HSL), Garden Reach Shipbuilders & Engineers (GRSE), Cochin Shipyard Limited and Goa Shipyard Limited (GSL) as well as private shipyards Larsen & Toubro (L&T), Pipavav Shipyard, ABG Shipyard and Bharti Shipyard were invited to submit their Expression of Interest to build the aircraft carrier.
 HSL was already willing to take up the project.
 The shipyards have been given a deadline of 21 July to submit their responses.

 The United States-India Joint Working Group on Aircraft Carrier Technology Cooperation was formed during the then US President Barack Obama's state visit to India in January 2015.
 The working group is meant to enhance bilateral cooperation in the field of aircraft carriers.
 The countries have already discussed about EMALS under the framework of the Defence Trade and Technology Initiative (DTTI).
 The working group met for the inaugural meeting on 12–14 August 2015.
 The Indian delegation was led by the then Flag Officer Commanding-in-Chief Western Naval Command, Vice Admiral Surinder Pal Singh Cheema.
 The delegation also visited PCU which was then under construction at Newport News Shipbuilding, Virginia as well as U.S. Navy test site for carrier launch and recovery systems.
-The meet was co-chaired by United States Navy’s Program Executive Officer for Aircraft Carriers, Rear Admiral Thomas Moore, and India’s Controller for Warship Production and Acquisition, Vice Admiral G. S. Pabby.
+The meet was co-chaired by United States Navy’s Program Executive Officer for Aircraft Carriers, Rear Admiral Thomas Moore, and India’s Controller of Warship Production and Acquisition, Vice Admiral G. S. Pabby.